dannypsnl/dannypsnl.github.io/posts/2018-02-12-singleton-best-practice-in-golang.md

 }
 ```

 Why this will work?
-Because `init` must be execute after anything trying to using anything in a package.
-So here `s` will be initialize before this package be using.
-And the race condition won't exist by Go's guarantee.
+Because `init` must be executed after anything trying to using anything in a package.
+So here `s` will be initialized before this package be using, and the race condition won't exist by Go's guarantee.

 Second way is `sync.Once`.